temdenes/Scrumdinger-App/Readme.md

-# Scrumdinger App by Apple App Dev Tutorials SwiftUi Dev Course
+# Scrumdinger App by Apple App Dev Tutorials SwiftUi Dev Course part

 ## Description
 This is a project from the Apple App Dev Tutorials SwiftUi Dev Course.
 This project is a Scrumdinger App that helps you manage your daily scrum meetings.